kenton-steiner18/Static-Webpage-Redesign/README.md

 # Project 4
 ### Static Web Design

+### Program Execution
+First, you need to install the ruby gem by using "bundle install".
+Then, you need to run middleman by using "bundle exec middleman server".
+You will see a message that said "Inspect your site configuration at "http://localhost:4567/"".
+Open any web browser and enter http://localhost:4567.
+You will see the personal webpage for James Davis.

 ### Roles
 * Overall Project Manager: Tony Su
 * Coding Manager: Sunny Patel